 The HD front orange or yellow outlines use photoluminescent paint for enhanced visibility in transitional light, while the front and rear green tritium inserts provide illumination in the darkest conditions.
 This combination gives the HD model greater flexibility in changeable lighting conditions.
 The larger front ring provides excellent visibility.

 The alternative HD XR front sight gives you a thinner post.
 A thinner post allows more space between the front and rear sight sights for a wider FOV, which assists target acquisition and engagement at longer distances and makes it easier to see where the rounds hit.
-The tritium dots are bright enough to stay visible even after muzzle flash ruins your night eyes in dark conditions.
+The tritium dots are bright enough to stay visible even after the muzzle flash ruins your night eyes in dark conditions.

 The steeply angled front sight rear reduces the chances of drawing snags, while the hooked front edge facilitates one-handed slide drawing in an emergency.
 The U-shaped rear notch provides a good FOV.